FRC1458/ReinforcementLearning/README.md

 Developing reinforcement learning algorithms for robot navigation Includes the field and learning setup

-Using: OpenAigym
+Using: OpenAigym:
-Main Language: Python
+Main Language: Python:
 Section 2 of the main programming team :)